ashento-documentation/rclone/docs/content/sftp.md

 as a Unix type shell from a SFTP remote will therefore always be correct, and support all features.

+#### Shell access considerations

+The shell type auto-detection logic, described above, means that by default rclone will try to run a shell command the first time a new sftp remote is accessed.
+If you configure a sftp remote without a config file, e.g. an [on the fly](/docs/#backend-path-to-dir]) remote, rclone will have nowhere to store the result, and it will re-run the command on every access.
+To avoid this you should explicitely set the `shell_type` option to the correct value, or to `none` if you want to prevent rclone from executing any remote shell commands.

+It is also important to note that, since the shell type decides how quoting and escaping of file paths used as command-line arguments are performed, configuring the wrong shell type may leave you exposed to command injection exploits.
+Make sure to confirm the auto-detected shell type, or explicitely set the shell type you know is correct, or disable shell access until you know.

 ### Checksum

 SFTP does not natively support checksums (file hash), but rclone